Skip to content

 Java OOPs Programs

-Java is an object-oriented programming (OOP) language, which means that it is designed to create programs using objects.
+Java is an object-oriented programming (OOP) language, which is designed to create programs using objects.
 Objects are self-contained entities that combine data and behaviour.
 OOP concepts such as encapsulation, inheritance, and polymorphism are fundamental to Java programming.

 Creating and Comparing Objects